 - Each input formal parameter of the function must be prefixed by the keyword input, and each result formal parameter by the keyword output.
-All public variables are formal parameters. - Input formal parameters are read-only after being bound to the actual arguments or default values, i.e., they may not be assigned values in the body of the function. - A function may not be used in connections, may have no equations, may have no initial algorithm, and can have at most one algorithm section, which, if present, is the body of the function. - A function may only contain components of the restricted classes type, record, operator record, and function; i.e. no model or block components. - The elements of a function may not have prefixes inner, or outer. - A function may have zero or one external function interface, which, if present, is the external definition of the function. - For a function to be called in a simulation model, the function may not be partial, and the output variables must be assigned inside the function either in declaration assignments or in an algorithm section, or have an external function interface as its body, or be defined as a function partial derivative.
+All public variables are formal parameters. - Input formal parameters are read-only after being bound to the actual arguments or default values, i.e., they may not be assigned values in the body of the function. - A function may not be used in connections, may not have no-equations, may not have no-initial algorithms. - A function, and can have at most one algorithm section or one external function interface (not both), which, if present, is the body of the function. - A function may only contain components of the restricted classes type, record, operator record, and function; i.e. no model or block components. - The elements of a function may not have prefixes inner, or outer. - A function may have zero or one external function interface, which, if present, is the external definition of the function. - For a function to be called in a simulation model, the function may not be partial, and the output variables must be assigned inside the function either in declaration assignments or in an algorithm section, or have an external function interface as its body, or be defined as a function partial derivative.
 The output variables of a function should be computed.
 [It is a quality of implementation how much analysis a tool performs in order to determine if the output variables are computed].
-A function cannot contain calls to the Modelica built-in operators der, initial, terminal, sample, pre, edge, change, reinit, delay, cardinality, inStream, actualStream, to the operators of the built-in package Connections, to the operators defined in Chapter 16 and Chapter 17, and is not allowed to contain when-statements. - The dimension sizes not declared with (:) of each array result or array local variable [i.e., a non-input components] of a function must be either given by the input formal parameters, or given by constant or parameter expressions, or by expressions containing combinations of those (Section 12.4.412.4.4). - The local variables of a function are not automatically initialized to the implicit default values of the data type (Section 12.4.412.4.4) [(e.g. 0.0 for Real) for performance reasons.
+A function cannot contain calls to the Modelica built-in operators der, initial, terminal, sample, pre, edge, change, reinit, delay, cardinality, inStream, actualStream, to the operators of the built-in package Connections, to the operators defined in Chapter 16 Chapter 16 and Chapter 17, and is not allowed to contain whenstatements. - The dimension sizes not declared with (:) of each array result or array local variable [i.e., a non-input components] of a function must be either given by the input formal parameters, or given by constant or parameter expressions, or by expressions containing combinations of those (Section 12.4.412.4.4). - For initialization of The local variables of a function see are not automatically initialized to the implicit default values of the data type (Section 12.4.412.4.4). [(e.g. 0.0 for Real) for performance reasons.
 It is the responsibility of the user to provide explicit defaults or to define the values of such variables before they are referenced.] - Components of a function will inside the function behave as though they had discrete-time variability.